ShaikhBorhanUddin/Inventory_Management/README.md

 - Comprehensive Queries: Execute analytical SQL queries to gain insights into sales trends, supplier performance, inventory turnover, and more.

 ## 🗂️ Dataset Information

+The raw csv files of the dataset can be accessed in the **Repository:** [Inventory Management Project](https://github.com/ShaikhBorhanUddin/Inventory_Management_Project/tree/main/Dataset).
 The database schema is designed following normalization principles to ensure data integrity and reduce redundancy.
 It consists of several interrelated tables that represent key entities involved in inventory management, including products, suppliers, categories, inventory transactions, and orders.
 Below is a high-level overview of the core tables:

 | Table Name        | Description |